Understanding Social Security Administrative Hearings

 Why Hire An Attorney?

-Statistics show that SSD and SSI applicants have a much better chance of obtaining a favorable outcome at the administrative hearing when they have a disability attorney.* You shouldn’t have to face the complexities of the Social Security process on your own.
+Statistics show that SSDI and SSI applicants have a much better chance of obtaining a favorable outcome at the administrative hearing when they have a disability attorney.* You shouldn’t have to face the complexities of the Social Security process on your own.

 *Source: November 16, 2001 Congressional Record, Testimony of Honorable Robert T. Matsui of California, regarding the Attorney Fee Payment System Improvement Act 2001.